Course Details - Basic Surgical Skills

 On completion of this course, participants should be able to:

-- Explain the principles of good practice in theatre etiquette, knot tying, suturing, haemostasis, anastomosis, surgical diathermy and ergonomics for endoscopic surgery.
+- Explain the principles of good practice in theatre etiquette, knot tying, suturing, haemostasis, anastomosis, surgical diathermy and ergonomics for minimal access surgery.

 - Describe correct handling and use of surgical instruments.